spacetelescope/romancal/docs/roman/outlier_detection/outlier_detection.rst

      median image to compute the absolute value of the difference between each pixel and its four surrounding neighbors with the largest value being the recorded derivative.
-   * These derivative images are used to flag cosmic rays and other blemishes, such as satellite trails.
+   * These derivative images are used to flag cosmic rays and other blemishes, such as moving object trails.
 Where the difference is larger than can be explained by noise statistics, the flattening effect of taking the median, or an error in the shift (the latter two effects are estimated using the image derivative), the suspect pixel is masked.